 Place wood or metal stakes around the perimeter of the form to keep it square, level, and in place after the concrete has been poured.

 Pour the Fireplace Pad Concrete

 Mix the quick-set concrete with the hoe in the mixing pan.
-Pour half of the concrete in the form, place the rebar, then pour the rest of the concrete.
-Allow the concrete to fully cure.
+Pour half of the concrete in the form and place the rebar.
+Place the rebar round the perimeter of the form, about 6 inches from the edges.

 Lay the Fireplace's Wood Box

 Lay seven of the full-size blocks in a U-shape: three in back, two on the sides.
 Lay the two half-size blocks at the ends of the U-shape.
 Mortar the blocks onto the concrete pad.
 This is the bottom course of blocks in a three-block level box.